Low Budget Film

 Low Cost Lighting Strategies Revealed...

 There should always be at least two people on the set who's job it is to simply observe and monitor the set and surrounding area for any unsafe or potentially dangerous situations.
-You really should have two people monitoring the set and surrounding areas because as soon as one of these people become involved in a task, a back up person should still be available to monitor the set.
-Imagine you are directing and shooting your low budget film shoot, and your actors are acting in the scene, you still need at least one other person on the set that is just watching the entire area since your vision is being limited to what you see through the camera.
-What if you ask this person to run an errand, suddenly you have nobody monitoring the set, and that is UNACCEPTABLE.
+You really should have two people monitoring the set and surrounding areas because as soon as one of these two people becomes involved in a task, a back up person should still be available to monitor the set.
+What if you ask one of your two monitors to run an errand, without a second monitor on the set you have nobody observing the set for safety purposes, and that is UNACCEPTABLE.

 Decoy For Terror